-5 Things That Are Dating Your Home—and How to Fix Them Without Renovating
+5 Seriously Outdated Home Trends—and How to Fix Them Without Renovating

 OK, so your home isn’t a thoroughly modern masterpiece.
 (Join the club.)
 The good news?
-Many mascots of a dated American home are totally fixable…without breaking the bank.
-Here’s how to usher your home into 2019—without going broke or living through a construction hellscape.
+Many outdated American home trends are totally fixable…without breaking the bank.
+Here’s how to usher your home into a new era—without going broke or living through a construction hellscape.

 Good old hard-wearing granite became the hot countertop material in the late '80s and early '90s.
 Fast-forward to present day?
 The granite bubble has burst (in favor of low-upkeep materials like quartz) and it’s telltale shininess might no longer be your thing.

 Ever heard of honing?
 It’s an on-site procedure (typically done by a handyman) where stone is aggressively wet-sanded down with abrasive pads.
 This process buffs away any shininess—leaving a matte, milky finish that’s super reminiscent of soapstone on black granite counters.
 The best part about this option?
 A) No demo! and B) It costs half as much as replacing the countertops entirely.